 Until recently, however, "the testing market has been in a slump," Lanowitz said.
 She said there have been only two big innovations since 1999: Rational's Rational Unified Process (RUP), followed by Mercury's Business Technology Optimization (BTO) introduced in 2002.

-HP, which subsequently acquired Mercury, is the market share leader of the traditional testing market, according to the report,
+HP, which subsequently acquired Mercury, is the market share leader of the traditional testing market, according to the report, but Lanowitz said the company's bold move to the cloud is significant.

 The cloud is "pushing people along [toward innovation]," she said.
 "HP putting LoadRunner on the Amazon EC2 cloud was a big strategic move for HP and the industry.
 HP had all of its products already in a hosted environment, so they were the first ones to take advantage of what's transforming into the cloud.
 Putting [LoadRunner] in the cloud for everyone is saying, 'No longer is the monetary issue a barrier.'"